Daniel Gooi Zi Sen

+Daniel Gooi Zi Sen (魏子森 (Gūi Chú-sim, Ngai6 Zi2 Sam1); born on 11 June 1987) is a Malaysian politician who has served as Member of the Penang State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Chief Minister Chow Kon Yeow and Member of the Penang State Legislative Assembly (MLA) for Padang Lalang since August 2023.
+He served as the MLA for Pengkalan Kota from May 2018 to August 2023.
+He is a member and Branch Chief of Chemor Lane of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
+He was also the youngest candidate in the 2018 Penang state election.

 Background

-Gooi is born on 11 June 1987 in Bukit Mertajam, Penang.
-His father is Gooi Seong Xin and mother is Tong Li Chin.
+Gooi was born on 11 June 1987 in Bukit Mertajam, Penang.
+His father is Gooi Seong Sin and mother is Hong Lai Chan.
 His uncle, Gooi Seong Kin, currently special coordinator for the Chief Minister of Penang, represented DAP to contest in the 1995 Malaysian general election for the Berapit state seat.
 He studied in SJK (C) Kim Sen and Jit Sin High School.
 He has also studied Tourism Management in Universiti Malaysia Sabah.